Gravitationally localized states of two neutral fermions interacting with a Higgs field: Summary Discussion

-\textit{Summary.} We have constructed localized solutions of the minimally coupled Einstein-Dirac-Higgs system, and have shown that the resulting particlelike states are well behaved and free from singularities.
-Somewhat unexpectedly, at strong fermion-Higgs coupling, we find that the ADM mass appears to become parametrically smaller than the masses of the constituent fermions, allowing fermions of much larger mass than anticipated to form bound states.
-Although our analysis is restricted to a semi-classical approximation, these results may nonetheless be an indication of how fermionic objects with a finite extent may be expected to interact with a Higgs field, within the framework of general relativity.
+In this paper, we have constructed gravitationally localized solutions to the minimally-coupled Einstein--Dirac--Higgs system, and have shown that the resulting particle-like states are well behaved and free from singularities.
+Somewhat unexpectedly, at strong fermion-Higgs coupling, we find that the ADM mass appears to become parametrically smaller than the mass of the constituent fermions, allowing fermions of much larger mass than in the Einstein--Dirac case to form localized states.

+The implications of this mass-scale separation are somewhat intriguing.
+In particular, for states in which it is a dominant feature, the disparity between mass scales implies that much of the mass of the constituent fermions is `hidden' from an external observer (at least from a gravitational point of view).
+For the solutions presented in this paper, the largest disparity observed is of approximately a factor of ten, but it may be possible for even more extreme situations to occur.
+For example, we have been unable to determine whether the downward trend shown in Fig.~\ref{figMassScales} continues at even lower values of $\xi$ (due to numerical difficulties), but if an extrapolation can be trusted, it would imply that states may exist which contain ultra-high-mass fermions, but whose external gravitational mass is comparatively negligible.